Last revised: February 2023

 Traffic volume and patterns to the Sites, such as the number of visitors to a given website or page on a daily basis is typically referred to as “Tracking Data”.
 This type of indirectly collected information is gathered through various means, such as an IP address, which is a number that is automatically assigned to your computer whenever you are surfing the Web.
 Web servers, the computers that “serve up” web pages, automatically identify your computer by its IP address.
 When you visit any of our Sites, our servers may log your computer’s IP address.

 To obtain these Tracking Data, we sometimes use third party analytics providers.
-The Third Party Analytics Providers and our Sites use “Cookies”, which are text files placed on your computer, to help us analyse how users use our Sites and to store information needed to deliver the Services.
+The Third-Party Analytics Providers and our Sites use “Cookies”, which are text files placed on your computer, to help us analyze how users use our Sites and to store information needed to deliver the Services.
 The information generated by the Cookie about your use of our Sites, including your IP address, will be transmitted to and stored by Third Party Analytics Providers’ servers.
-On our behalf, the Third Party Analytics Providers will use this information for the purpose of evaluating your use of our Sites, compiling reports on website activity, and providing other services relating to website activity.
-The Third Party Analytics Providers will not associate your IP address with any other data held by them.
+On our behalf, the Third-Party Analytics Providers will use this information for the purpose of evaluating your use of our Sites, compiling reports on website activity, and providing other services relating to website activity.
+The Third-Party Analytics Providers will not associate your IP address with any other data held by them.

 4.1.2 Third-party Cookies

 You may find a list of the cookies used in section 11 below.